-The effect of age was studied in subjects 20 to 80 years of age.
+Age The effect of age was studied in subjects 20 to 80 years of age.
 Apparent oral clearance (CL/F) of gabapentin decreased as age increased, from about 225 mL/min in those under 30 years of age to about 125 mL/min in those over 70 years of age.
-Renal clearance (CLr) and CLr adjusted for body surface area also declined with age; however, the decline in the renal clearance of gabapentin with age can largely be explained by the decline in renal function. [see Dosage and Administration (2.4) and Use in Specific Populations (8.5)].
-Gende not different and neither were gabapentin pharmacokinetic parameters affected by valproic acid
+Renal clearance (CLr) and CLr adjusted for body surface area also declined with age; however, the decline in the renal clearance of gabanentin with age can largely be explained by the decline in renal function. [see Dosage and Administration (2.4) and Use in Specific Populations (8.5)].

-Although no formal study has been conducted to compare the pharmacokinetics of adaption in men and women, it appears that the pharmacokinetic parameters for males and females are similar and there are no significant gender differences.
+Although no formal study has been conducted to compare the pharmacokinetics of adhough no formal study has been conducted to compare the pharmacokinetics or gabapentin in men and women, it appears that the pharmacokinetic parameters for males and females are similar and there are no significant gender differences.